Skip to main content

 What stands out:

 On the objective metrics, Codex is the strongest non-Claude alternative on SWE-bench.
-Gemini CLI still wins on context window (1M tokens), but no longer on the consumer free tier.
+Antigravity CLI still wins on context window via Gemini 3.1 Pro (1M tokens), but no longer on the consumer free tier.
 Cline and Aider are the only tools with a real open source license plus Ollama support for local models.

 And here's how the monthly entry prices stack up, with Claude Code Pro as the reference: